 Some models even adjust suction power automatically, boosting it in areas with more dirt.
 The sudden increase in suction can make your robot vacuum sound like a high-powered machine rather than a small cleaning device.

-Full Dust Bin or Clogged Filters
+Loud Robot Vacuum Caused by Full Dust Bin or Clogged Filter

 Another major culprit for increased noise is a full dust bin.
 As the dustbin fills up, the airflow inside the vacuum is reduced, which means the vacuum has to work harder to maintain suction.
 This leads to more noise.
 Additionally, clogged filters can have a similar effect.
 When the filter is blocked by dust and debris, the air doesn't flow smoothly through the vacuum, forcing the motor to increase its power to compensate.